 Tuesdays, 1:30–4:20 pm

 The practice of graphic design relies on the existence of networks for distributing multiple copies of identical things.
 Students in this course will consider the ways in which a graphic design object’s characteristics are affected by its ability to be copied and shared, and by the environment in which it is intended to circulate.
 Through hands-on design projects, readings, and discussions, students will delve into different material forms of distribution — the printed newspaper, social network software, the community radio station, the PDF.
-Given the online context this semester, assignments will address and employ electronic networks.

 Print syllabus / Download readings